hablapps/pairstrading/PostPairsTrading.md

 2. By employing the **cointegration method and the ADF test**, we pinpointed a promising pair of assets for our analysis: NASDAQ100 and SP500.

-Now we're faced with a crucial question: **"What do I do with these assets?"**
+Now we're faced with a crucial question: **"How can I benefit from this knowledge?"**

 As mentioned earlier, the market is inherently random and doesn't always behave predictably.
 While NASDAQ100 and SP500 often follow similar trends, their individual values **can sometimes diverge significantly**.
 For instance, NASDAQ100 may rise while SP500 falls, or vice versa.